centre-pathogen-genomics/snippy-blog/content/posts/2024-10-10-snappy-snippy.md

 | minimap2  | C        | Long-read mapping tool                           |
 | snpEff    | Java     | Variant annotation and effect prediction tool    |

-The performance of Snippy is therefore dependent on the performance of these tools (Python does very little of the actual).
+The performance of Snippy is therefore dependent on the performance of these tools (Python/Perl does very little of the actual analysis).
 With that said we still want to ensure that Snippy itself i.e. the CLI experience is as fast as possible.

 > Did you know?
 The name Snippy is a combination of SNP (pronounced "snip") , snappy (meaning "quick") and Skippy the Bush Kangaroo (to represent its Australian origin)